fg-research/website/docs/_sources/blog/product/posts/cnn-kmeans-ecg-clustering.rst.txt

         normalize="index"
     )

-We find that the model assigns 83% of the normal ECG traces (class 1) to cluster 0, and 83% of the abnormal ECG traces (class -1) to cluster 1.
+We find that the model achieves approximately 83% accuracy, as it assigns 82.81% of the normal ECG traces (class 1) to cluster 0, and 83.33% of the abnormal ECG traces (class -1) to cluster 1.

 .. raw:: html